-Hill's Yew will grow to be about 8 feet tall at maturity, with a spread of 7 feet.
-It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
+Ward's Yew will grow to be about 30 inches tall at maturity, with a spread of 3 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.